 In addition, there is a severe shortage of fabric blends that have less than 70 per cent cotton, which limits Pakistan's product range and subsequent export offering.
 Inadequate local supply of blended yarn has stunted Pakistan's exports and caused them to remain concentrated in cotton and denim.
 The Pakistan Readymade Garments Association (PRGMEA) will receive delegations from China in November 2019 for site visits and market survey on types of fabrics available in Pakistan.
 Renowned international buying house Li & Fung that already has large presence in China, Korea, and Japan, is taking the lead in connecting Chinese buyers with Pakistani manufacturers.
-The highest priority of the government should be to streamline and simplify existing support that they have already extended to this sector, with a focus on smaller exporters, who comprise the majority of garment manufacturers.
-Small and medium sized exporters believe their strength lies in flexibility to quickly add new product lines and adapt to changing global demand as compared to larger manufacturers.
+The highest priority of the government should be to streamline and simplify existing support that they have already extended to this sector, with a focus on smaller exporters believe their strength lies in flexibility to quickly add new product lines and adapt to changing global demand as compared to larger manufacturers.